jasim/jsfoo-talk-learning-to-learn-reason/main.md

 Those were the traditional applications of OCaml.

-OCaml can also be used to build front-end web applications.
-That's what this talk is about.
+OCaml can also be used to build front-end web applications, and that's what this talk is about.

-The regular OCaml compiler emits executable binary, but we want Javascript.
-So there is an OCaml compiler called BuckleScript - it emits performant Javascript.
-And we can use any npm library in our code.
+The regular OCaml compiler emits executable binary, but we want Javascript so it executes on the browser.
+So there is an OCaml compiler called BuckleScript that emits performant Javascript.
+And it lets us use any npm library in the OCaml code almost seamlessly.

 :::